sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 5.2.23 =

+* Improves the user experience in creating forms by assigning placeholders to the form attributes.
+* Implements a fields filtering box in the fields list popup windows to facilitate searching the fields in the form.

 = 5.2.22 =

 * Fixes an issue with the CSS Editor associated with the Customize Form Design attribute.